Weber Q1200 Liquid Propane Portable Grill

 Marketed as premium stainless, but the panels are thin and it scores low on build.
 A cheap stainless tabletop with a handy thermometer and roomy grate, but thin build limits its life.
 It scores 76 out of 100.

-The built-in thermometer took the guesswork out of cooking and the grate is generous for the size, but the thin panels flex and I would not call it built to last.
+The built-in thermometer took the guesswork out of cooking and the grate is generous for the size, but the thin panels flex and we would not call it built to last.

 Read our full GasOne 16-inch Portable Propane Grill review →